mrwatson-de/fmworkmate.github.io/the-history-of-mrwatsons-tools.md

 First came the new MacBook Pro with TouchBar, then the MBS plugin made functions to programme it.

-…and then came fmTouchBar, an app to experiment with the TouchBar functions.
+…and then came [fmTouchBar], an app to experiment with the TouchBar functions.

 Time and UX never meant it never quite caught on and remained experimental.